-People ask us all the time why IQ Diamonds are so much cheaper than mined diamonds.
+People ask us all the time why Ethica Diamonds are so much cheaper than mined diamonds.
 And why they’re so much cheaper than other lab-grown diamonds.

 It’s a really good question, and the answer says more about why mined diamonds are so expensive than why ours are not.